 Music lovers can enjoy the Fishguard Folk Festival at the end of May, the International Music Festival in July and the Aberjazz Festival in August.
 Nearby the Tafarn Sinc and the Bluestone Brewery regularly hold live music events.

 The Community run pub, The Tafarn Sinc offers excellent pub food or you could try one of the numerous cafés, pubs and restaurants at the coastal village of Newport, and the market town of Narberth.
-Maenclochog will soon have its own café.
+Maenclochog also has its its own café – the Caffi’r Sgwar.

 More things to do in Pembrokeshire